bazelbuild/bazel-central-registry/README.md

 ## presubmit.yml

-We require every module version to have a presubmit.yml file.
-With this file, you can specify a list of build and test targets for supported platforms.
-Those could be the targets you want to expose to the downstream users and a few integration tests that have good coverage over your APIs.
+We require every module version to have a `presubmit.yml` file for configuring the presubmit tests to verify the integrity of the module.

-**Note that**, it's NOT recommended to specify your entire test suite in this presubmit.yml file.
-Because running the entire test suite could be expensive and the result could be flaky.
-It's best to specify a list of test targets that are heavily used, well maintained and have a history of providing good signal and high-quality test results.
+In the `presubmit.yml` file:

+  - You should specify the list of build targets that you want to expose to downstream users.
+  - It's highly recommended to have a [test module](https://github.com/bazelbuild/continuous-integration/issues/1302) in your source archive.
+  - In general, you should NOT specify unit tests or test suites foucing on implementation details in this file.

 The presubmit.yml file will be used for: